rainbowdashlabs/sql-java/README.md

 A Guide how to work with HikariCP can be found [here](https://www.spigotmc.org/threads/480002/)

-A async implementation can be found in the repository as well.
+An async implementation can be found in the repository as well.